alvinhager/LEGO_Fluids/README.md

 The thesis work creatse own code and also adapts some code from other github repositories, which can be read more about in the acknowledgements section of the attached thesis report, which is included in the repository.

+The report, research and code belongs to the author of this repository!

 [LEGO water animation](https://user-images.githubusercontent.com/25433576/136219080-f380b04d-23bb-4426-828a-d2d11b02a584.mp4)